 According to the exogenous view, 'conventional QE' would lead to more lending as well as to more investments, which triggers growth and inflation.
 But in the real world these predicted goals are not being achieved.
-Why this 'conventional QE' is not working and why it leads to excess reserves can be explained by the endogenous theory of money.
+Why this 'conventional QE' is not working and why it leads to excess reserves and new asset price bubbles can be explained by the endogenous theory of money.
 Furthermore, the endogenous view can rebut a number of misconceptions about both the different kinds of monetary finance as well as the monetarist explanation of inflation.